0bert/install-docker/README.md

 *****install-docker*****
-This documents outlines steps to install dicker on a centos7 server.
+This document outlines steps to install docker on a centos7 server.
 If you are on this page, you are reading documentaion directing how you can download and install docker on a centos7 server.